USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 category: requirements
 title: Conditions of Employment
 sidenav: conditions-of-employment
 lead: Conditions of employment lists requirements the job seeker must have or agree to before or after accepting the job.
-Conditions of employment may be named Key requirements in your TAS.
-This section may contain: ["Bargaining unit position", "Direct deposit", "Driver’s license", "E-verify", "Financial disclosure report", "Financial interest regulation", "Firearm", "Government charge card", "Licensure", "Mobility agreement", "Physical", "PIV process", "Proof of citizenship", "Recruitment incentive", "Background check"]
+current-fields: ["Bargaining unit position", "Direct deposit", "Driver's license", "E-verify", "Financial disclosure report", "Financial interest regulation", "Firearm", "Government charge card", "Licensure", "Mobility agreement",  "Physical", "PIV process", "Proof of citizenship", "REcruitment incentive", "Background check" ]
 ---

 This section will:

-*	Automatically use a bulleted list format for each “condition”.
+*	Automatically use a bulleted list format for each condition.
 *	Include a lead-in sentence: "If you apply to this job and we hire you, you must meet and agree to the following conditions:"

  This field may still be named **Key requirements** in your Talent Acquisition System (TAS), in which case it will: